Mental Health and Well Being at Cotham Gardens

-As part of the school's commitment to improving well being and promoting good mental health, this page will soon contain information about all the relevant stuff that's going on in school, both in and out of the classroom.
+As part of the school's commitment to improving well being and promoting good mental health, this page contains information about all the relevant stuff that's going on in school, both in and out of the classroom.
 We will try to keep you updated with relevant curriculum information, for instance PE and PSHE (Personal, Social and Health Education) as well as what's happening with the Family Support Team and the School Council.
-The MHWB team is also in the process of setting up a Mental Health and Well Being Action Group made up of staff, parents, governors and members of the wider community to promote our aims.
+We have also set up a Mental Health and Well Being Action Team made up of staff, parents, governors and members of the wider community to promote our aims.
+And when we say action, we mean action!

 As a way to provide a structure to this increased emphasis on good mental health, Cotham Gardens Primary has started an application to gain the Bristol Healthy Schools Mental Health and Well Being Badge.
 We will keep you posted on how this is going.